virsam/sm-808/README.md

 ### Extra mile

-* Try mix and matching patters of different durations (8, 16, 32 steps),
+* Try mix and matching patterns of different durations (8, 16, 32 steps),
   note that if you have 2 patterns, one 8 and one 16, the 8 should play twice while the 16 plays once.
 * Add support for velocity (the amplitude/volume of a note).